ninagrosse/dotfiles/README.md

 cd $HOME/.dotfiles
 ./install.sh
 ```
+The installer only works on Debian/Ubuntu or Mac!

 ## Testing
 For testing the installer, there is a Dockerfile which is based on the latest Ubuntu.
 It...